 Installed in late October, Isa Genzken’s Two Orchids, 2017, which towers 34 feet above the center of the Great Meadow, is a reminder of how a once exotic flower has become a mundane object.
 Giuseppe Penone’s Ideas of Stone, 2008, a 30-foot cast bronze tree situated among its living counterparts, examines the relationship between humans and nature.

-Field of Dreams outdoor sculpture exhibition is open and free to the public daily, from 11 am to 5 pm.
-Visitors are asked to observe social distancing practices, required to wear masks on Museum property.
+Field of Dreams outdoor sculpture exhibition is open and free to the public daily, from 11 am–5 pm.
+Visitors are asked to observe social distancing practices and are required to wear masks on Museum property.